Milwaukee County OWI 1st offense case dismissed: illegal arrest

 1. False or Inconsistent Police Reports

 We always ask our clients to review the police reports carefully and make a written list of anything incorrect, misleading, or incomplete.
-Ms. Doe sent an annotated copy of the report pointing out all of the inconsistencies.
-Inconsistencies like these raise questions about whether or not an officer acted in accordance with the law, opening up the possibility of challenging the legality of the arrest in a pretrial motion.
+Ms. Doe sent us an annotated copy of the report pointing out all of the inconsistencies.
+Inconsistencies in reports raise questions about whether or not an officer acted in accordance with the law, opening up the possibility of challenging the legality of the arrest in a pretrial motion.
 Often, these motions are determined by evaluating the officer’s word against our client’s word.

 2. Squad Videos and Body Cameras